maoberlehner/markus-oberlehner-net/content/blog/use-fragments-to-avoid-obsolete-graphql-fields-in-vue-applications.md

  </template>
 ```

-Seems straightforward?
-But you might very well have introduced a new bug.
-The field that was originally added because it had to be rendered in `UserDetails` is now also used in one or more other subcomponents.
-So if you want to remove a field from the GraphQL query, **you need to check all child components that take the result of the query as a property for possible use of the field.**
+Seems straightforward at first glance, but you might very well have introduced a new bug. **The field that was originally added because it had to be rendered in `UserDetails` is now also used in one or more other subcomponents.** So if you want to remove a field from the GraphQL query, **you need to check all child components that take the result of the query as a property for possible use of the field.**

 In the real world, most developers won't do that because we're busy and have a lot to do.
 This means that after a few months, or even more after a few years, **we will have a lot of queries in our codebase that consist of a number of fields that are no longer used anywhere,** but it's a lot of work to figure out which fields that concerns.